Carl-Henric/ms3/README.md

 Code inspiration and help:
 * The mini project by Tim Nelson (Code Institute) was my guidance when I got lost.
 * Dropdown javascript script from mini project was used.
-* Code Institut Tutors for guiding me in the right direction when I got lost.
+* Code Institute Tutors for guiding me in the right direction when I got lost.

 ## Images:
 Photo on start page and how to from [Moose Photos](https://www.pexels.com/sv-se/@moose-photos-170195) on [Pexels.com](https://www.pexels.com/sv-se/foto/man-manniskor-barbar-dator-kvinnor-1036641/)